 Build quality describes the sturdiness of the headphones' design.
-The materials used and how well the components are assembled together affects the actual and perceived build quality and durability of each headphone.
+The materials used and how well the components are assembled together affect the actual and perceived build quality and durability of each headphone.

 Our build quality test is a subjective evaluation of the sturdiness of a headphones' design.
 We score the materials used for ear cups/earbuds and headband, joints and cabling.